awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.deploy-existing-version.md

 1. Choose **Upload and Deploy**\.

-1. Choose **Browse** to select the application source bundle for the application version you want to deploy\.
+1. Use the on\-screen form to upload the application source bundle\.
-![\[The Upload and Deploy dialog box\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-app-version-upload-loadbalancing.png)

-1. Type a unique **Version label** to represent the new application version\.

 1. Choose **Deploy**\.